Where is the Evidence that Bowen and Reflexology work?

 Complementary therapies cannot find the £millions which are spent by large pharamaceutical companies to fund large University studies into particular drugs or courses of treatment to collect evidence that their interventions actually work.
 However that does not mean that there are no studies or research that Bowen and Reflexology actually work, there are huge numbers from around the world.

-What it does mean is that any studies and research tend to involve relatively small numbers of case studies, when compared to the multi-million pound projects, and you must judge for yourself how valid the results are.
+Returning to the matter of complementary therapies, what it does mean is that any studies and research tend to involve relatively small numbers of case studies, when compared to the multi-million pound projects, and you must judge for yourself how valid the results are.
 For example, a study conducted at Warwick University (2012) into chronic lower back pain showed benefit to all participants when receiving Bowen therapy.
 The results were interesting however in that whilst the majority gained flexibility the remaining gained stability – enquiry showed that this latter group were hypermobile and therefore at greater risk of injury due to having too much flexibilty in certain joints.
 A recent (2011) Coventry University Study also shows clearly that Bowen is a powerful technique, in this study the effect on hamstrings was noted.

 It is very difficult to double-blind studies when they are not tablet- or injection- based as any good therapist will always know whether they have carried out a genuine session or a dummy one, and the case study may also be able to tell the difference between a genuine therapy and a placebo if they have had therapy of a particular type before.